CLAMP-IT/LAE/LAE_readme.txt

 ====TinyMCE 3.37====
 This is an upgrade from TinyMCE 2.x., our replacement editor for HTML Area.
 TinyMCE offers a superior feature set, and far better support for cutting and pasting from Microsoft Word.
 We need to verify that it works properly and upgrades cleanly from previous versions of LAE.
 Note: TinyMCE uses different HTML syntax from HTML area, so certain formating -- like bold or italics -- can't be undone using TinyMCE, and have to be changed in HTML view.

+====Re-organized Files Upload UI====
+Keeps everything on one page, less clicks, more intuitive

+====Value-input for Assignment Grading Interface==== Substitutes text input for asssignment grading dropdowns allowing decimal grades.
+If $CFG-wipealloverrides is set in config.php, will wipe any overrides on assignment grades allowing freedom to grade from Assignment UI or Gradebook UI.

 ====Bug Fixes====
+* Fixed a limitation the code that presizes course backups to determine if they're too large (default Moodle goes through the whole backup process before it determines the course is too large).
+Was limiting backed up courses to 5MB -- now allows courses up to 1/2 Gig.

 * Can't edit a wiki with a # (hash, number sign, pound sign) in it's name.

 http://redmine.clamp-it.org/issues/show/11